Computing in a Faulty Congested Clique: Introduction

 Distributed systems are prone to failures by their nature, and thus coping with faults in distributed computing has been extensively studied since the dawn of this research area \cite{AttiyaWelch, Lynch96, peleg2000distributed}.
 In this work, we address the \cliquefull model (or \clique for short) \cite{LotkerPPP05}, in which $n$ nodes of a network communicate in synchronous rounds by exchanging $O(\log{n})$-bit messages between every pair of nodes in each round.
 This model is heavily studied, through the lens of various computing tasks, such as algebraic computations \cite{Censor-HillelKK19, Gall16, Censor-HillelLT20}, graph problems such as computing an MST \cite{LotkerPPP05, HegemanPPSS15, GhaffariP16, Korhonen16, Jurdzinski018, Nowicki21a}, computing distances and spanners \cite{HenzingerKN16, Nanongkai14, DoryFKL21, Censor-HillelDK21, DoryP22, BuiCCDL24, ParterY18}, computing local tasks \cite{HegemanPS14, Ghaffari17, GhaffariGKMR18, Censor-HillelPS20, CzumajDP21, ParterS18, Parter18, CoyCDM23}, optimization and approximation algorithms \cite{HegemanPS14, GhaffariN18, GhaffariJN20}, subgraph finding \cite{DruckerKO13, DolevLP12, Pandurangan0S18, Censor-HillelFG22, IzumiG17, IzumiG19, FischerGKO18, Censor-HillelFG20, Censor-HillelGL20} and many more \cite{Patt-ShamirT11, Lenzen13, HegemanP15, Censor-HillelMP21} (see Section \ref{appendix:relaredWork} for additional related work).

 We consider deterministic algorithms, and study a faulty version of the \clique model, which we refer to as the \fclique model.
 In this model an adversary may fail nodes in the network throughout the computation, such that a failed node cannot continue to participate in the computation.
-Our goal is to construct a scheme that converts any \clique algorithm into a \fclique algorithm, with the smallest possible overhead to the round complexity of the algorithm.
 We capture the budget of failures that the adversary has as a parameter $c$, such that at least $n/c$ nodes must remain non-faulty.
 Thus, the adversary may fail $(\frac{c-1}{c})n$ nodes throughout the execution of an algorithm (see Section \ref{sec:preliminaries} for a formal definition of the model and the additional concepts used throughout the paper).
+We ask:

+Our contribution is a scheme that converts any \clique algorithm into a \fclique algorithm.
+The goal of such a scheme is to incur the smallest possible overhead to the round complexity of the algorithm.
+We exemplify the strength of our scheme by showing that it allows multiplying two matrices over a semi-ring in $\tilde{O}(n^{1/3})$ rounds, thus retaining its non-faulty complexity from \cite{Censor-HillelKK19} up to polylog factors.
+This is \emph{more than quadratically faster} compared to the complexity of $n^{2/3+o(1)}$ that can be obtained for this problem from the follow-up work of \cite{CFGS25}.